NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

    :width: 650px
    :alt: A simplified DL stack

-   Components of a DL stack, simplified for illustrative purposes.
+   Figure 1: Components of a DL stack, simplified for illustrative purposes.

 There are many deep learning frameworks, each with its own strengths and user bases.